Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <p> GIS implementation of US Census data allows analysts to map and visualize demographic trends such as population distribution, age demographics, and socioeconomic status across different geographic areas.
 By integrating Census data into GIS platforms, urban planners can make informed decisions      regarding infrastructure development, resource allocation, and community outreach initiatives.
 This spatial data helps governments and organizations understand spatial patterns and make evidence-based policy decisions tailored to specific localities. </p> <br>

-  <p> In this tutorial, census files (boundaries and tables) for Boone County, Missouri will be downloaded and processed.
-These files will contain information about the total population as well as racial and ethnic groups at the census tract level.
-Both files must be processed and joined together to map demographic data.  </p> <br>
+  <p> In this tutorial, census files for Boone County, Missouri, including boundary and table data, will be downloaded and processed.
+These files will contain demographic information at the census tract level, such as total population and breakdowns by racial and ethnic groups.
+Both files will need to be processed and joined together in order to map the demographic data.  </p> <br>

-  <p> US Census data can best be described as hierarchical.
-At the lowest level, or highest geographic scale, are census blocks, which are formed by human made and natural features such as streets, roads, railroads, streams, and visible physical and cultural features.
-Above census blocks are block groups, tracts, counties, states, divisions, regions, and finally the entire nation.
-Each of these census geographies at the top of the hierarchy can be disaggregated to census blocks.
-Figure 1 below depicts the standard hierarchy as well as alternative offshoots.  </p> <br>
+  <p> U.S. Census data is structured hierarchically.
+At the smallest geographic scale are census blocks, which are defined by human-made and natural features, such as streets, roads, railroads, streams, and other visible physical and cultural landmarks.
+Above census blocks are block groups, census tracts, counties, states, divisions, regions, and, at the top of the hierarchy, the entire nation.
+Each of these higher-level geographic units can be disaggregated into smaller units, down to the census block level.
+The standard hierarchy, along with alternative offshoots, is depicted in Figure 1 below. </p> <br>

   <figure>